slimtoolkit/slim/README.md

 Probing based on the Swagger/OpenAPI spec is another experimental capability.
 This feature introduces two new flags:
 * `http-probe-apispec` - value: `<path_to_fetch_spec>:<api_endpoint_prefix>`
 * `http-probe-apispec-file` - value: `<local_file_path_to_spec>`

+You can use the `--http-probe-exec` and `--http-probe-exec-file` options to run the user provided commands when the http probes are executed.
+This example shows how you can run `curl` against the temporary docker-slim created container when the http probes are executed.

+`docker-slim build --http-probe-exec 'curl http://localhost:YOUR_CONTAINER_PORT_NUM/some/path' --publish-port YOUR_CONTAINER_PORT_NUM your-container-image-name`

 ## DEBUGGING MINIFIED CONTAINERS